-As you read through this document, please don't hesitate to talk to your team leader,

-People Partner or People Advisory if there is anything that feels unclear, or if you have any further questions.
+As you read through this document, please don't hesitate to talk to your team leader, anything that feels unclear, or if you have any further questions.

 Working as a contractor

 If you are doing work for Woolworths Group as a contractor, or you are employed by another company but are working alongside Woolworths Group team members, we expect you to follow these guiding principles while you are working with us.
 Failure to do so could lead to termination of your engagement.